 While not talked about as much as Rugrats, most fans of All Grown Up! say that it declined after Season 2 due to more drama and less comedy, Flanderization, an Art Shift, and more unrealistic plots.

 American Dad!, while not as much as Family Guy has been said to have a small/minor decline in Season 7 for less comedy and more drama as well as some character's traits becoming more exaggerated (especially Roger).
 The latest season has provoked many mixed reactions.

 It's also disliked for having boring plots with glacier-slow pacing and having most of the actual comedy reduced to over-the-top gore and bizarre big lipped alligator moments.

-Some fans say that the rot began in Season 5 and see Season 7 as a worse version of the aforementioned season for the reasons already mentioned.
+Some fans say that the rot began as early as halfway into Season 5 (which had episodes like "A Jones for a Smith" and "Bully for Steve") and see Season 7 as the worst one for the reasons already mentioned.

 The Dreamstone's first season is often better regarded due to its darker plotlines and character designs which are more loyal to Mike Jupp's original concept (along with suffering less from Executive Meddling forcing more side characters).
 The later seasons however do get credit for aspects such as more fluid animation and remedying some of the earlier episodes' flaws (eg. giving the heroes more focus and downplaying their Unintentionally Unsympathetic facets against the Urpneys).

 Many fans of Animaniacs consider the show to have generally weakened after the Channel Hop from Fox to Kids' WB, as not only did the writing seem to take a nosedive, so did the animation — the "spark" just didn't seem to be there to make many of the Kids' WB episodes as entertaining, while the animation went to weaker studios for the most part.
 They also lost Pinky and the Brain which didn't help one bit.